SRIRAM-PALANIVEL-B/Comparison-of-CNN-Architectures-on-Different-Datasets/README.md

 - Accuracy, precision, recall, and F1-score for each model on each dataset
 - Analysis of the results to determine the strengths and weaknesses of each architecture on different datasets

+i have upload a result for epoch of 1 because of hardware limitations